annikalindberg/Hangman-game/README.md

 |-- ...
 ```

-### Components:
+### Components

-1. **HangmanGame.js**: Main container for the game logic.
-It manages the state of the game, tracks incorrect guesses, checks for win/loss conditions, etc.
+1. **HangmanGame.js**: The main container for the game logic.
+This component manages the game's state, tracks incorrect guesses, and determines win/loss conditions.

-2. **WordDisplay.js**: Displays the secret word as a series of blanks and revealed letters.
+2. **WordDisplay.js**: Displays the secret word as a sequence of blanks and revealed letters.

-3. **GuessInput.js**: Provides an input field for the player to guess a letter.
-It handles the submission of guesses.
+3. **GuessInput.js**: Offers an input field for players to guess a letter, and it handles the submission of guesses.

-4. **IncorrectGuesses.js**: Displays the incorrect letters that the player has guessed.
+4. **IncorrectGuesses.js**: Displays the letters that have been guessed incorrectly.

+5. **CloudsAnimations.js**: Handles animations for clouds, contributing to the visual appeal of the game's user interface.

-5. **App.js:** The entry point .
-Wraps the entire game and provides a place to set up global styles, routing, and other global functionality.
+6. **App.js**: The entry point that wraps the entire game, sets up global styles, routing, and other global functionalities.

-### Actions and Reducers:
+### Actions and Reducers

-1. gameActions.js: Defines action creators for game-related actions like making a guess, starting a new game, etc.
+1. **gameActions.js**: Defines action creators for game-related actions, such as making guesses and starting new games.

-2. gameReducer.js: Reducer that handles the game's state changes based on dispatched actions.
+2. **gameReducer.js**: A reducer that manages state changes for the game based on dispatched actions.

-### Styles:
+### Styles

-1. GlobalStyles.js: Defines global styles, such as resetting default margins, fonts, and any other styles that should be consistent across the app.
+1. **GlobalStyles.js**: Defines global styles to ensure consistent margins, fonts, and other styles across the application.

-### Utils:
+### Utils

-1. .env: stores the API key for the Wordnik API.
+1. **api.js**: Stores the API key for the Wordnik API, which is intended for future use in the project.

-### Redux
+### State Management with Redux

-Im using Redux for efficient state management.
-Actions and reducers will handle game-related state changes.
-This will help separate the game logic from the presentation components and make codebase more maintainable.
+Efficient state management is achieved through Redux.
+Actions and reducers collaboratively handle state changes related to the game, promoting separation of game logic from presentation components for improved maintainability.

 ### Styled Components

-Im using Styled Components to manage component-specific styles.
-Each component can have its own styled component definition, allowing me to encapsulate styles within the component itself.
+Styled Components are used to manage component-specific styles.
+Each component has its own styled component definition, enhancing encapsulation of styles within each component.